Traditions and Holidays Around the June Solstice

 The June solstice is a significant turning point during the year.
 Find out how people around the world celebrate it.

 The June solstice is often associated with change, nature, and new beginnings.

 People around the world celebrate the day, which is also known as the summer solstice in the Northern Hemisphere and the winter solstice in the Southern Hemisphere, with feasts, bonfires, picnics, and traditional songs and dances.

-In ancient times, the date of the June solstice was an important source to help people manage their calendars and organize when to plant and harvest crops.
-This time of year was also a traditional month for weddings.
-Some societies invested much effort to establish the length of the year.
+Celebrations surrounding the June solstice have a time-honored history.
+In ancient times, the date of the June solstice was used to organize calendars and as a marker to figure out when to plant and harvest crops.
+Traditionally, this time of year was also popular for weddings.

 There are many solstice observances held by New Age and Neopagan groups throughout the world.
-In the United Kingdom, an organization known as English Heritage will provide managed open access to Stonehenge for the June solstice in 2008.
-Thousands of people, including modern-day druids and pagans, gathered at Stonehenge in 2007 for this occasion.
+Thousands of people, including modern-day druids and pagans, usually gather at Stonehenge for this occasion.

 In some parts of the United States, events that focus on the theme of the summer solstice are held.
 These events include: local festivals featuring art or music; environmental awareness activities that focus on using natural sunlight as a source of energy; and family gatherings.